Blog

 Leeds Charity Jobs Are Concentrated in a Few Larger Hirers

-Looking at cause areas, education and training really stands out.
-Around 67% of the hiring organisations we collated had an education or training classification.
+When we group hiring organisations by charitable cause area, education and training is the clearest standout.
+Around 67% of the Leeds hiring organisations in the extract had an education or training classification.
 Health appeared in 36%, disability in 31%, poverty relief in 28%, and economic or community development in 25%.

 Leeds Hiring Organisations by Cause Area